L I N K E - N e w s l e t t e r , 2 0 0 2

 Mark the rod 1" from one end using a file and drill a hole there 1/64" larger than the wire you'll be winding.
 Drilling that hole is easier if you make that mark with a half-round file so the drill bit has a flattish spot to dig into.
 File or sand the drilling burr off the hole.

 Pull the rod out of the jig, and your spring should pull free.
-If it doesn't, then you've got a burr on the drill rod hole that's stopping it.
+If it doesn't, you've got a burr on the drill rod hole that's stopping it.

 This is the method I use to make my new Spring Necklaces and Bracelets.
 They can be seen at www.chainmailguy.com/jewelry.htm